 The first step in considering your application to the Post-baccalaureate Teacher Certification program is to attend a group advising session.
 The Post-Baccalaureate Teacher Certification Group Advising Schedule is available online or in 206 Porter Building, 734.487.1416.
 Group advising provides the information you need to make an informed decision about pursuing teacher certification at EMU and is required of everyone who is interested in receiving individual advising.

 To apply to the Post-baccalaureate Teacher Certification program, send the following to the EMU Office of Admissions:

-- Passing scores on all three sections (reading, writing and mathematics) of the Michigan Test for Teacher Certification (MTTC) Basic Skills test.
+- Passing scores on all three sections (reading, writing and mathematics) of the Michigan Test for Teacher Certification (MTTC) Professional Readiness Examination (formerly known as the Basic Skills Test).
 An official score report must be sent directly from MTTC to EMU.

 - EMU undergraduate application.

 - Post-baccalaureate Teacher Certification Department Application for Admission.

 - Complete a background check and print results.
 There is a $10 fee.